 - Strabismus: Commonly called “crossed-eyes,” this vision problem is a misalignment of the eyes.
 With early detection, this condition can be corrected through patching the properly aligned eye.
 In turn, this causes the misaligned eye to work.
 In some cases, surgery or specially designed glasses may also help the eyes align.

 - Refractive Errors: Referring to when the shape of the eye doesn’t bend light properly, this condition causes images to appear blurred.
 There are three common types of refractive errors in school-aged children.
 Nearsightedness, or myopia, which is when it is difficult to see objects that are far away.
 Farsightedness, or hyperopia, which is when it is hard to see clearly up-close.
 And astigmatism, which is when the cornea has an irregular curve and causes vision to be fuzzy.

 As vision problems among children often go undetected without proper eye examinations, the Canadian Association of Optometrists (CAO) suggests your child should have their first eye exam at six months.
 This initial exam should be followed by regular eye check-ups annually, continued through to adulthood.
 The CAO also urges pediatricians to recommend that all children receive eye examinations at these intervals.
-For school-aged children with healthy vision, optometrists typically propose scheduling eye exams at a frequency of every two years.

 To learn more about your child’s vision health, read this article and be sure to book your kid’s next eye exam at an FYidoctors location near you.